Firing of Rick Spielman raises a question for Vikings: Who's got next at general manager?

 Considered a likely GM sooner than later, Borgonzi was director of football operations before being promoted to assistant GM under GM Brett Veach last year.

-The Chiefs have won six straight division titles, two straight conference titles and a Super Bowl since 2016.
+The Chiefs have won six consecutive division titles, two straight conference titles and a Super Bowl since 2016.

 Morocco Brown, director of college scouting, Colts